Journalist Wins $30K In Damages, In Case That Sparked Japan's #MeToo Movement

 When journalist Shiori Ito went public with her account of allegedly being raped by a prominent reporter, she became the public face of the country's #MeToo movement.

-Now a judge has ordered the man she accused of the assault, former Tokyo Broadcasting System Washington Bureau Chief Noriyuki Yamaguchi, to pay Shiori Ito about $30,000 in damages, for her physical and psychological pain.
+Now a judge has ordered the man she accused of the assault, former Tokyo Broadcasting System Washington Bureau Chief Noriyuki Yamaguchi, to pay Ito about $30,000 in damages, for her physical and psychological pain.

 "I'm so happy," she said, according to Reuters.
 "It's not over.
 Now, I have to deal with how I live with my scars."